 "How long do you think he can hold on?" one of the men mutters.

-"A few minutes, maybe," the other replies with a shudder.
+"A few minutes, maybe," the other replies.
 "Should I get something and poke him down?"

 "Here, grab this one's ankles.
-We'll throw him down on top of Spider-Man."
+We'll drop him on top of Spider-Man."

 You snarl defiance at them, but it is plain that unless a miracle happens in the next five seconds you are undead.

 A shrill feminine scream cuts the air.
-Out of nowhere a fuzzy anthromorphized lion rushes races towards the men, waving a baseball bat.
+Out of nowhere a fuzzy anthropomorphized lion rushes races towards the men, waving a baseball bat.

 There is the sound of a scuffle.
-You stare up at the balcony, then down at the hideous hoarde below.
-Your aching fingers are about to give!
+You stare up at the balcony, then down at the hideous horde below.
+Your aching fingers are about to give.

-The anthromorphic lion peers over the railing of the balcony.
+The anthropomorphic lion peers over the railing.
 "Just hold on a few more seconds!" cries the ENFJ.
 "We'll reel you up!""

 "Hurrrry!" you squeal.
 You can't hold on any longer!

-Without warning the bolts holding the banner tear out of the wall.
-Screaming you plunge into the mass of upraised hands--but the banner lands under you and your fall is cushioned by a mass of smothered zombies.
-You roll off the banner and hit the gym floor.
+Without warning the clips holding the banner tear out of the wall.
+Screaming you plunge toward the mass of upraised hands.
+The banner lands under you, and your fall is cushioned by a mass of smothered zombies.
+You roll off of it and hit the gym floor.
 Wisely, you do not stop, but undulate your body and keep rolling.
 Behind you the zombies claw their way out from underneath the banner.
 They head towards you in their slow, ominous shuffle.

 Suddenly you become of aware of the stench of high octane fuel.
-A puddle is spreading underneath the zombies' feet and spreading towards you.
-Somewhere behind the groaning mass the ISTP and the ENFJ are dousing the floor with Avgas.
+A puddle is spreading underneath the zombies' feet and heading towards you.
+Somewhere behind the groaning mass the ISTP and the ENFJ are pouring gas on the floor.

 The zombies burn.
-With raucious groans they scramble in all directions, trying to flee the inferno.
-The ENFJ lays savagely into the hoarde with her baseball bat, while the ISTP grabs the rod from the gym poster and sends zombies sprawling out across the floor.
+With raucous groans they scramble in all directions, mindlessly fleeing the inferno.
+The ENFJ lays savagely into the horde with her baseball bat, while the ISTP grabs the rod from the gym poster and sends zombies sprawling out across the floor.
 There is gunfire from above as your second in command begins to pop heads with a gun seized from a fallen guard.

-Choking on burning fumes, you close your eyes and make a dash through the curtain of flames.
-You throw yourself on the ground and roll to extinguish yourself, and the next thing you know the ISTP is untying your ropes.
+Choking on burning fumes, you close your eyes and make a dash through the puddle of flames.
+You throw yourself on the ground, kicking off your shoes and rolling to extinguish your burning clothes.
+The next thing you know, the ISTP is untying your ropes.

-"We got 'em, c'mon," he says, drawing you to your feet.
+"We got 'em, c'mon," he says, yanking you to your feet.
 "Let's get out of here before reinforcements come!"

 It opens on its own volition.
-Outside, the townsfolk are gathered in makeshift zombie-proof armor.
-They stare in at the roaring flames in mute despair.
+Outside, the townsfolk are gathered in makeshift armor.
+They stare at the roaring flames in mute despair.

 "They're dead," you explain curtly.
 "Like they should be."
 The leader turns to you with a look of rage, hefting his crowbar.